ausevo/ausevo.github.io/conference.md

 **Thursday Dec 2:** Sign in & Coffee (9:00) followed by tag-team talks, 3-minute talks and two afternoon sessions.

-**Friday Dec 3:** Coffee & Morning tea (9:00) followed by tag-team talks, 3-minute talks and two afternoon sessions. *Buses will take people to dinner and afterparty at LaDiDa.*
+**Friday Dec 3:** Coffee & Morning tea (9:00) followed by tag-team talks, 3-minute talks and two afternoon sessions. *Buses will take people from Monash to dinner and afterparty at LaDiDa.*

+We have a Slack channel [here!](https://join.slack.com/t/ausevo2021/shared_invite/zt-zj8nvumr-9OVus~QA5~Q7gCYOJBiWRw) that will be used for socializing,  discussion and general (non-urgent) communication **note: questions during talks will only be taken through zoom (or live)**

-**VOTE [HERE](https://docs.google.com/forms/d/e/1FAIpQLScwivTcrZwlE8sWHbVckz1oGk2rh2V9Nyj4u5-oGvHZazKZ-w/viewform) for your favourite 3-min talk!**
+#### **VOTE [HERE](https://docs.google.com/forms/d/e/1FAIpQLScwivTcrZwlE8sWHbVckz1oGk2rh2V9Nyj4u5-oGvHZazKZ-w/viewform) for your favourite 3-min talk!**

 AES 2021 will be a hybrid face-to-face/virtual meeting held at **Monash University’s Clayton Campus in Victoria**.
 We aim to provide an inclusive environment for Evolutionary Biologists at all career stages, including parents and those of us that identify with traditionally under-represented groups, so we can present our evolutionary research work and engage in friendly discussion and debate.